sergeiown/Alert_Server/README.md

 ---
 ***Disclaimer:***
-*Testing and adaptation of the functionality was carried out on 64-bit versions of Windows 10 22H2 and 11 22H2.
+*Testing and adaptation of the functionality was carried out on 64-bit versions of Windows 10 22H2 and 11 22H2.*
-*Features may be limited or unavailable on other platforms or versions of Windows.
+*Features may be limited or unavailable on other platforms or versions of Windows.*
-*We recommend using Windows 10 version 22H2 or Windows 11 for the best experience.
+*We recommend using Windows 10 version 22H2 or Windows 11 for the best experience.*
+*Please note that only the Ukrainian version is available.*

 ## Usage